hexian000/neosocksd/API.md

 **Description**

-Start an asynchronous routine and run it until the first await or the end.
+Starts an asynchronous routine and runs it until the first await or completion.
 See [await.resolve](#awaitresolve) for a full example.
-Using `coroutine.*` to manipulate asynchronous routines is possible, but not recommended.
+Although possible, using `coroutine.*` directly to manipulate asynchronous routines is not recommended.

 This function is implemented in `libruleset.lua`.